-By default, a single file is dropped, with the entire arrangement, but if you want all tracks transferred as separate files, you can enable this option in Plugin Settings dialog.
+By default, a single file is dropped, with the entire arrangement, but if you want all tracks transferred as separate files, you can enable the "Drag Master as separate tracks" option in the Plugin Settings dialog.
 (Note that your DAW will need to support dropping of multiple files and will typically put them on consecutive tracks.)